udacity/CarND-Term1-Starter-Kit/README.md

 There are two ways to get up and running:

-1. Docker (MacOS/Linux/Windows)
+1. Docker
-2. Anaconda Environment (MacOS/Linux)
+2. Anaconda Environment

-TensorFlow doesn't currently natively work on Windows which is why Docker is preferred method.

 ## Docker